crista/exercises-in-programming-style/09-the-one/README.md

 - Larger problem is solved as a pipeline of functions bound together, with unwrapping happening at the end.

+- Particularly for The One style, the bind operation simply calls the given function, giving it the value that it holds, and holds on to the returned value.

 Possible names: